• Find a Member

 Literacy Texas

-Dr. Walker was a first-generation college student who personally knows the powerful role that education plays in helping change the course of a person’s life.
-This passion has fueled a career in education that has spanned two decades and impacted thousands of students.
-She is a certified Texas teacher and principal, and she has worked in both adjunct faculty and staff positions in higher education.
-She has also led professional development trainings for teachers and administrators and served as a public speaker.
-She earned a doctorate in education leadership from Texas A&M University–Texarkana, and her dissertation research focused on the importance of holistic support for adult learners.
-She holds a master’s degree in education administration from Texas A&M University–Texarkana, and she earned a Bachelor of Arts degree in journalism from the University of North Texas.
+Dr. Jenny McCormack Walker serves as the Executive Director of Literacy Texas.
+She was a first-generation college student who personally knows the powerful role that education plays in helping change the course of a person’s life.
+This passion has fueled a career in education that has spanned over two decades and impacted thousands of students.
+She earned a doctorate in education leadership and a master’s degree in education administration, both from Texas A&M University–Texarkana.
+She holds a Bachelor of Arts degree in journalism from the University of North Texas.
 Dr. Walker also attended Texarkana College and was a graduate of Liberty-Eylau High School.

 click here to register now